 Texas-Style Chicken Fried Steak with Cream Gravy

-Dredge the cutlets in the flour, shaking off the excess.
+Put the flour in a pie pan or other flat pan.
+Dredge each cutlet in the flour, shaking off the excess.
 Then dip each cutlet in the egg/milk mixture, then back in the flour.
 (You're going to get your hands messy here, so take your rings off.)
 Set cutlets aside on a piece of waxed paper.

 Heat the cooking oil in a large cast-iron or other heavy skillet over medium-high heat for a few minutes.
-Oil should be about a half-inch deep in the pan.
+Oil should be a little less than a half-inch deep in the pan.
 Check the temperature with a drop of water; if it pops and spits back at you, it's ready.

 Prep time: 20 minutes; Cooking time: 20-25 minutes; Total time: 40-45 minutes